-As set out at question 4.6 above, two PSO services from two airports in Ireland are supported by the Irish Government on the basis that these services are considered necessary for the economic development of their regions and that they would not be provided on a commercial basis.
-Contracts are in place for air services between Dublin and the regional airports in Kerry and Donegal, and will run until 31 January 2022.
+The PSO services are supported by the Irish Government on the basis that these services are considered necessary for the economic development of their regions and that they would not be provided on a commercial basis.

 4.8 What are the main regulatory instruments governing the acquisition, retention and use of passenger data, and what rights do passengers have in respect of their data which is held by airlines and airports?